On Necessary and Sufficient Conditions for Differential Flatness: Flatness necessary and sufficient conditions

 If $\Omega$ is strongly closed, let us define $\sigma_{i}$ as the maximum degree of the entries of the $i$th column of $P(\varphi_{0})$, $i=1,\ldots, m$, which, according to Theorem~\ref{CNSthm}, locally yields:

-\begin{defn} We say that a flat output $y$ is \emph{minimal} if $N=\sum_{i=1}^{m}\sigma_{i}$ is minimal over all possible choices of $\hat{U}$, $Q$ and $Z$. \end{defn} Obviously, a minimal $N$ always exists for flat systems. \begin{cor} A necessary and sufficient condition for system (\ref{implsys}) to be static feedback linearizable (see \cite{JR,HSM}) is that the strong closednes condition of Theorem~\ref{CNSthm} holds true and that $n=m+N$ for a minimal $N$. \end{cor} \begin{proof} It is easily seen that (\ref{implsys}) is static feedback linearizable if and only if (\ref{implsys}) is \mbox{L-B equivalent} to a trivial system, the trivialization $\Phi$ being such that $\varphi_{0}$ is a local diffeomorphism, which means that $x$ is diffeomorphic to $\left(y_{1}, \ldots,y^{(\sigma_{1})},\ldots, y_{m}, \ldots,y^{(\sigma_{m})}\right)$ for a minimal $y$, i.e. $n=m+N$. \end{proof} \begin{rem} This Corollary generalizes the results of Jakubczyk and Respondek \cite{JR} and Hunt, Su and Meyer \cite{HSM} in a twofold manner: first, it is not restricted to affine systems and second it applies not only in a neighborhood of an equilibrium point but of any trajectory around which the variational system is controllable. \end{rem}

-\begin{cor} If $m=1$, a necessary and sufficient condition for flatness is that $\Omega$ is closed in the ordinary sense, i.e. $d\omega_{1}= \tau\wedge \omega_{1}$ for some 1-form $\tau$.
-Furthermore, the system is flat if and only if it is static feedback linearizable. \end{cor}

-\begin{proof} If $\Omega$ is generated by a single 1-form $\omega_{1}$, the unimodular matrix $M$ must be a non zero element of $\kk$ and the strong closedness of $\Omega$ reduces to ordinary closedness.
-Thus the system is flat if and only if $\Omega$ is closed.
-Assuming closedness, by Frobenius' Theorem, we deduce that there exists a scalar function $\psi_{0}$ such that $d\psi_{0}=M\omega_{1}$ and that (\ref{flatoutmin}) holds true with $N=n-1$.
-Using Corollary~\ref{singlecor}, the system is static feedback linearizable.
+\begin{defn} We say that a flat output $y$ is \emph{minimal} if $\sigma =\sum_{i=1}^{m}\sigma_{i}$ is minimal over all possible choices of $\widehat{U}$, $Q$ and $Z$. \end{defn} Obviously, a minimal $\sigma$ always exists for flat systems. \begin{cor} A necessary and sufficient condition for system (\ref{implsys}) to be static feedback linearizable (see \cite{JR,HSM}) is that the strong closedness condition of Theorem~\ref{CNSthm} holds true and that $n=m+\sigma$ for a minimal $\sigma$. \end{cor} \begin{proof} It is easily seen that (\ref{implsys}) is static feedback linearizable if, and only if, (\ref{implsys}) is \mbox{L-B equivalent} to a trivial system, the trivialization $\Phi$ being such that $\varphi_{0}$ is a local diffeomorphism, which means that $x$ is diffeomorphic to $\left(y_{1}, \ldots,y^{(\sigma_{1})},\ldots, y_{m}, \ldots,y^{(\sigma_{m})}\right)$ for a minimal $y$, i.e. $n=m+\sigma$. \end{proof} \begin{rem} This Corollary generalizes the results of Jakubczyk and Respondek \cite{JR} and Hunt, Su and Meyer \cite{HSM} in a twofold manner: first, it is not restricted to affine systems and second it applies not only in a neighborhood of an equilibrium point but of any trajectory around which the variational system is controllable. \end{rem} \begin{cor} If $m=1$, a necessary and sufficient condition for flatness is that $\Omega$ is closed in the ordinary sense, i.e. $d\omega_{1}= \tau\wedge \omega_{1}$ for some 1-form $\tau$.
+Furthermore, the system is flat if, and only if, it is static feedback linearizable. \end{cor} \begin{proof} If $\Omega$ is generated by a single 1-form $\omega_{1}$, the unimodular matrix $M$ must be a non zero element of $\kk$ and the strong closedness of $\Omega$ reduces to ordinary closedness.
+Thus the system is flat if, and only if, $\Omega$ is closed.
+Assuming closedness, by Frobenius' Theorem, we deduce that there exists a scalar function $\psi_{0}$ such that $d\psi_{0}=M\omega_{1}$ and that (\ref{flatoutmin}) holds true with $\sigma=n-1$.
+Using Corollary~\ref{statlin}, the system is static feedback linearizable.
 The converse is trivial since every static feedback linearizable system is flat. \end{proof}